 Additionally, the bill includes an appropriation of $1 to the Department of Safety for the state trooper retention school loan debt relief fund, which will be used to administer the program and provide loan repayment assistance.
 The fund will also accept grants and donations to support its purpose.
-The bill mandates that the commissioner adopt rules regarding program administration, including eligibility criteria and application procedures.
-The effective date for the program is set for July 1, 2025.
-The fiscal impact of the bill is currently indeterminate, with estimated costs for the program ranging from $100,000 to $1,000,000 over the first five years, depending on the number of eligible state troopers with student loan debt.
+The bill amends RSA 106-B by inserting a new section (106-B:1-a) to outline the program's details and establishes a new subparagraph in RSA 6:12 regarding the dedicated fund.
+The program is set to take effect on July 1, 2025, and while the fiscal impact is indeterminate, the Department of Safety estimates that the program could cost between $100,000 to $500,000 in the first two years, potentially increasing to $500,000 to $1,000,000 in subsequent years, depending on the number of eligible state troopers.

 Statutes affected: Introduced: 6:12